Updated: November 28, 2023

 The Company may collect the following information from or about you, including personal information, from the following sources:

 Information You Provide to Us Directly.
 We collect information you explicitly provide to us.
 When you create a YouMail account, for example, we may collect personal information including your name, phone number(s), and email address.
 Should you upgrade to a premium offering, we collect information about the YouMail premium plan you purchase, and we may collect credit card or other payment information, as well as your address and zip code.
-We may also collect information you provide when you take advantage of specific features, options, and settings, such as granting us permission to upload your address book or forwarding additional phone numbers to your account.
+We may also collect information you provide when you take advantage of specific features, options, and settings, such as granting us permission to upload your address book, forwarding additional phone numbers to your account, or accessing images for personalized avatars and texting.

 Data Collected Through Service Usage.
 We collect information from your use of the Services.
 We may collect information from and about the browser or device you are using, as well as information about your internet or other network activity.
 This information may include your IP address, device type, browser and software characteristics (such as type and operating system), referral URLs, network state, device identifiers or other unique identifiers such as advertising identifiers (e.g., “ad-ID” or “IDFA”) and identifiers associated with cookies, and carrier information.
 We also collect information about your activity on the Services including information about the web pages and app screens you visit.